kitze/react-hanger/README.md

 - `removeIndex`
 - `removeById` - if array consists of objects with some specific `id` that you pass all of them will be removed
+- `modifyById` - if array consists of objects with some specific `id` that you pass these elements will be modified.
 - `move` - moves item from position to position shifting other elements.
 ```
     So if input is [1, 2, 3, 4, 5]